 Step 4: Wait

-The most fun part of the process...waiting!
+Now comes the most un-fun part of the process...waiting!
 (We know that two week wait can be really difficult.)
 Once your IUI procedure has been completed, you can go home or back to work and continue your day as usual.

-A pregnancy test is scheduled for approximately 14 days later.
+A pregnancy test is scheduled for approximately 14 days after your IUI procedure.

 IUI Success Rates